-Section 9.
+Section 10.
 Teachers and Staff.
-CSP will provide administrative support to the School Leader to obtain resumes and credential information for the staff at the Academy.
+All teachers and staff employed or retained by Partner Solutions for Schools and assigned to the Academy are employees of Partner Solutions for Schools and not employees of the Academy.
+Partner Solutions for Schools will provide administrative support to the School Leader to obtain resumes and credential information for the staff at the Academy.
 CSP will empower the School Leader with the authority to select and hold accountable the teachers and support staff for the operation of the Academy.
 After qualified staff are selected by the School Leader, Partner Solutions for Schools will onboard and provide additional administrative support to the School Leader.
 Teachers employed by Partner Solutions for Schools shall not be considered public employees and are not eligible for purposes of continuing tenure under MCL §38.71 et seq.

-Section 10.
+Section 11.
 Criminal Background Checks.
-Partner Solutions for Schools agrees that it shall not assign any of its employees, agents or other individuals to perform any services under this Agreement except as permitted under Sections 1230, 1230a, 1230b, and related provisions of the Code pertaining to criminal background and criminal conduct checks.
-The Academy shall require that the results of the criminal background check are received, reviewed, and used (subject to a verification process) by the Academy's Authorized User acting on behalf of the Academy and/or the Board, only as permitted by law to evaluate the qualifications of the individual for his/her assignment.
-The obligations in this Section 10 also apply to any subcontractor and its respective employees retained by CSP to perform services under this Agreement.
+Partner Solutions for Schools agrees that it shall not assign any of its employees, agents or other individuals to perform any services under this Agreement except as permitted under Sections 1230, 1230a, 1230b and related provisions of the Code pertaining to unprofessional conduct and criminal background checks.
+The Academy shall require that the results of the criminal background check are received, reviewed, and used (subject to a verification process) by the Academy's authorized user acting on behalf of the Academy and/or the Board, only as permitted by law to confirm that the individual may be employed at the school in compliance with the Code and to evaluate the qualifications of the individual for his/her assignment.

-Section 11.
+Section 12.
 The Board.
 The Board is the governing body with oversight responsibilities over the Academy.
 The parties acknowledge that throughout this Agreement the term "Board" and the term "Academy" are sometimes used interchangeably in some sections for the sole purpose of readability based on the nature and subject-matter of the article/section.
 This Agreement must be approved by the Board and executed by a duly authorized member of the Board (on behalf of the Academy), and by so executing this Agreement the Board acknowledges and accepts all obligations and responsibilities related to the Board as set forth in this Agreement.

-Section 12.
+Section 13.
 Availability of Funds.
 Notwithstanding any other term or provision in this Agreement to the contrary, CSP shall not be, directly or indirectly, liable to any third party for any cost or expense incurred by the Academy.
 Subject to the provisions of the Code and Article VI of this Agreement, CSP shall only be required to perform its responsibilities under this Agreement to the extent that CSP has received such revenues from the Academy pursuant to the terms of this Agreement.
+CSP shall, however, remain liable to the Academy for any cost it commits the Academy to without the Board's approval in the event such cost is beyond the amount anticipated in the Academy's approved budget or any approved amendment thereto.

-Section 13.
+Section 14.
 Information Available to the Public; Compliance with Section 503c.
 On an annual basis, CSP agrees to provide the Board with the same information that a public school is required to disclose under section 18(2) of the State School Aid Act of 1979, MCL 388.1618, for the most recent school fiscal year for which the information is available.
 Within thirty (30) days of receipt of this information, the Board shall make the information available on the Academy's website home page, in a form and manner prescribed by the Michigan Department of Education.
 The defined terms in Section 503c of the Code shall have the same meaning in this Agreement.